eclipse-lmos/website/src/pages/about_us.md

 ### The Founders and Builders

-The founding team was formed with:
+I formed the founding team with:

 1. [**Robert Winkler**](https://www.linkedin.com/in/robert-winkler-36b69b31a/), creator of [Resilience4J](https://resilience4j.readme.io) and an expert in building Web of Things (WoT) platforms;
 2. [**Jasbir Singh**](https://www.linkedin.com/in/jasbir-singh-9135b666/), an expert in orchestration systems and a contributor to [Netflix Conductor](https://github.com/Netflix/conductor);